ISWA - The International Solid Waste Association

 International Waste Manager - IWM

 In 2005 ISWA launched its programme on professional qualifications.
 The programme is designed to provide an internationally recognised certification for individual professional waste managers based on their academic achievements and their practical work experience.
-The certification is awarded at three levels - Intermediate, Advanced and International - depending on how applicants meet the ISWA criteria.
+The certification is awarded at - Technical, Intermediate, Advanced and International level - depending on how applicants meet the ISWA criteria.

 The process is very similar to the stages involved in making an application for a new job.
 To emphasise this similarity, the stages involved can be summarised as follows: